msantam2/color-connect/README.md

 [Color Connect live!][colorConnect]
 [colorConnect]: https://msantam2.github.io/color-connect/

 Color Connect is a game that is all about connecting the dots!
 Colored dots, that is.
-The player is provided a grid that contains several different colors scattered within it (2 dots of each color).
+Inspired by Flow Free, the player is provided with a grid that contains several different colors scattered within it (2 dots of each color).
 The goal is to draw a line connecting dots of the same color.
 The player must make sure to adhere to the following rules:

 - [ ] No lines may overlap
 - [ ] Every space in the grid must be filled (either by a colored dot or a segment of a line)